shuangkun/argo-workflows-gene/README.md

 It relies on the CNCF graduation project Argo Workflows and supports WDL and CWL languages.
 It allows scientific computing to enjoy many advantages of cloud native, such as scalability and observability.

-# What is Argo Workflows Gene

 # Why Argo Workflows Gene Needed

 Kubernetes has become a cloud-native operating system and the standard for managing applications.
 Scientific computing workflows also seek to be managed on Kubernetes so that they can enjoy the advantages brought by the ecosystem.
-However, they are often written using WDL and CWL languages, making them difficult to run on Kubernetes.
+But now there are many difficulties in running these workflows written in WDL and CWL languages on kubernetes.

+* Difficult to use and maintain

  Now running these workflows on Kubernetes usually uses the Task Execution Service (TES) specification proposed by GA4GH.
-The disadvantage is that it is not convenient to maintain and the cost is high (one task corresponds to 4 pods).
+The disadvantage is that it is not convenient and difficult to maintain.

+* Cost is high.

+A task is split into four.
+More tasks are started and more resources are consumed.

+* Low performance

+When some large-scale data exchange is required, performance cannot be guaranteed, and only local and shared storage is supported.

+* Lack of advanced capabilities

+Some batch computing scheduling capabilities in Kubernetes, such as Gang and topology awareness, are difficult to use.

+These challenges make it very difficult for the scientific computing industry to migrate to the Kubernetes ecosystem and use Kubernetes.
-So we need a project to make scientific computing workflows seamless on Kubernetes.
+Argo Workflows Gene is designed to help scientific computing workflows run seamlessly on Kubernetes based on Argo Workflow, the powerful engine of Kubernetes.

 # How to use